robhardt/gdb-inferno/README.md

 *   logging

-To use it, download the binary runnable jar and a sample database java -Xmx2048m -jar WoodwindInfernoGenomicDB-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+To get started, download the binary runnable jar and a sample database java -Xmx2048m -jar WoodwindInfernoGenomicDB-0.0.1-SNAPSHOT-jar-with-dependencies.jar

 This will bring up the GUI which will allow you to: